 The gas valve and the igniter are turned off.
-The blower is then left on for approximately 25 seconds, the system returns to the Idle state.
+If this stage does not have a blower the system returns to the idle state.
+If it does have a blower then the blower is left on.
+After approximately 25 seconds, the system returns to the Idle state.